danielnagel/kcal/readme.md

     <img src="/docs/calories-input.png" width="300"/>
 </p>

-All entered calories can be viewed.
+All entered calories can be viewed, in descending order.
+Only today's date shows a detailed view of the entered data.

 <p align="center">
     <img src="/docs/calories-list.png" width="300"/>